 (2) In respect of each financial year $12.9 million shall be paid to the Foundation, and the Consolidated Fund is appropriated accordingly.

-(3) The funds referred to in subsection (1) shall be credited to an account at the Treasury, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the “Western Australian Health Promotion Fund”.
+(3) The funds referred to in subsection (1) shall be credited to an account, forming part of the Trust Fund constituted under section 9 of the Financial Administration and Audit Act 1985, to be called the “Western Australian Health Promotion Fund”.

 (4) There shall be charged against the moneys from time to time standing to the credit of the Fund —